neptunia/kc-discord-relayer/README.md

 ## Usage/Installation

-1. Either download this repository as zip or git clone it (you'll need to install git either way)
+1. Either download this repository as zip or git clone it (you'll need to install git either way).
+If you download the zip, you'll need to unzip it.
+Either way, you should now have a folder called `kc-discord-relayer`.
 2. install nodejs, git, and dependencies
 	- https://nodejs.org/en/
 	- https://git-scm.com/downloads